kevinlanzon/find-a-curry/README.md

 - Validations
 - AJAX in Rails

-This is version 1 of the project, without styling and completed in one day.
-I pair programmed with [Meads](https://github.com/meads58).

 The objectives of this exercise was OOD, learning folder structure, setting up a postgresql database and TDD.

 Technologies used